mtycks/em-em-recipes/content/blog/pie-crust/index.md

 Divide the two into two halves, one for each crust.
 Put each dough ball between two 15-inch lengths of plastic wrap, and roll them out this way.

 For something like a pumpkin pie that only uses a bottom crust, and has a custard filling, conventional wisdom says to pre-bake the crust.
 Don't bother.

+The photo above &mdash; the one that looks like a cave &mdash; is an example of what you get when you bake the pie a bit too long and use either butter, or margarine with too many milk solids: the crust is hard, and the apple filling turns to apple sauce.
+But it still tastes good.